codingupastorm/sc-docs/docs/deploying-your-first-smart-contract.rst

     "password": "password"
   }

-You now have a wallet containing some addresses.
+You now have a wallet containing some TSTRAT addresses.
 To see the addresses, use the `/api/Wallet/addresses` call, which is also found in the Wallet section.
 You just need to specify your wallet name.

 Getting funds
 ^^^^^^^^^^^^^

-The easiest way to get some TSTRAT to use for deploying and calling contracts is to contact us on Discord: :ref:`support_and_community`.
+The easiest way to get some TSTRAT is use the `smart contracts faucet <https://smartcontractsfaucet.stratisplatform.com/>`_.
+To receive 100 TSTRAT, specify a TSTRAT address from your wallet.

 Alternatively, if you want to get more involved and earn some TSTRAT along the way, feel free to start mining!
 To begin mining, restart your node with an address from your wallet: